5 Simple Steps to Clean Out the Medicine Cabinet

 The risk for medication mix-ups and confusion increases when there are old or no-longer-used medicines at home.

-The greatest concern is that your older adult or a caregiver might accidentally reach for an old or incorrect pill bottle that’s stored in the medicine cabinet.
+The most significant concern is that your older adult or a caregiver might accidentally reach for an old or incorrect pill bottle that’s stored in the medicine cabinet.

 1. Gather all of your older adult’s medications in one spot